kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 KUDO Kafka operator comes with builtin integration of [Kafka MirrorMaker](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330).

 MirrorMaker is a tool to mirror a source Kafka cluster into a target (mirror) Kafka cluster.
-The tool uses a Kafka consumer to consume messages from the source cluster, and re-publishes those messages to the (target) cluster using an embedded Kafka producer.
+This tool uses a Kafka consumer and a Kafka producer.
+The consumer consumes messages from the source cluster The producer re-publishes those messages to the target cluster.

 MirrorMaker integration is disabled by default.